SlazengerV100/Devastation/RUNNING.md

    - If you are connecting to the server running on an AWS EC2 instance, use `ws://[YOUR-AWS-EC2-INSTANCE]:8080/stomp-endpoint`

 ## Running the server
+If you are running both the server and client on the same machine, you will need to open a separate terminal window for each.
 1. Navigate to the server/ directory: `cd server`
 2. **If you are running the server for the first time, run** `mvn clean install`
 3. Run Spring Boot: `mvn spring-boot:run`